 How to Back Up Files on Windows 11 Using External Drives

-You can restore lost or corrupted files on Windows 11 by using the built-in File History feature.
+You can back up files on Windows 11 using the built-in File History tool, which saves copies of your personal files to an external drive.

 How to Restore Your Files